RamblingCookieMonster/PSDeploy/docs/Example-AppVeyorModule-Deployment.md

 The $ENV:BH* variables are created via [BuildHelpers](https://github.com/RamblingCookieMonster/BuildHelpers).

-Here are the resulting artifacts in the build:
+Here are the resulting artifacts as seen on AppVeyor:

 [![Source](images/appveyormodule.png)](images/appveyormodule.png)